evison/er-mpum/README.md

 utiltiy maximization.

-We appreciate your citation of the following paper if you use the data or code in this project.
+We appreciate your citation of the following papers if you use the data or code in this project.

 [1] Qi Zhao, Yongfeng Zhang, Yi Zhang, and Daniel Friedman.
 "Multi-Product Utility Maximization for Economic Recommendation."
 In Proceedings of the 10th International Conference on Web Search and Data Mining (WSDM'17).
 Association for Computing Machinery, 2017.